AlexandreFaltot/AVApp/README.md

 ### iOS 16.0+

-The choice was made to target ios 16.0+ so we can use latest features without putting aside many people (<0.5% people are running below iOS 16)
+The choice was made to target ios 16.0+ so we can use latest features without putting aside many people (<0.52% devices are below iOS 16 at the moment)

 ---